pakoito/Komprehensions/README.md

 ### map

-Komprehensions contains functions `doMI()` for `flatMap()` chaining of `Iterable`.
+Komprehensions contains functions `doMapITerable()` for `flatMap()` chaining of `Iterable`.
 Each takes from 1 to 9 function each with an increasing number of parameters, and returns an `Iterable` of the type of the return of the last function.

 ### flatMap

-Komprehensions contains functions `doFMI()` for `flatMap()` chaining of `Iterable`.
+Komprehensions contains functions `doFlatMapIterable()` for `flatMap()` chaining of `Iterable`.
 Each takes from 1 to 9 function each with an increasing number of parameters and returns an `Iterable`, then flattens the return into an `Iterable` of the type of the return of the last function.

 ## Komprehensions-rx